openeuler-mirror/isula-build/README.md

 ```

 #### Directly run the isula-builder binary file.
-You can also run the isula-builder binary file on the server to start the service.
+User can also run the isula-builder binary file on the server to start the service.

 ```sh
 sudo isula-builder --dataroot="/var/lib/isula-build"